Prediction intervals for economic fixed-event forecasts: Discussion

 \textit{Communication of forecast uncertainty.} Many economists agree that forecast uncertainty should be measured and communicated.
 According to \cite{ReifschneiderTulip2019}, for example, the fact that `[..] prediction errors -- even on occasion quite large ones -- are a normal part of the process [..]' should be communicated to the public in order to enhance the credibility of future forecasts.
 Perhaps most prominently, many central banks publish forecast distributions (`fan charts') pioneered by the Bank of England in the 1990s \citep[see e.g.][]{GalbraithNorden2012}.
-That said, there are still many economic point forecasts that are not accompanied by a numerical measure of uncertainty.
+That said, most economic point forecasts are not accompanied by a numerical measure of uncertainty.
 Instead, media reports and publications by forecasting institutions often contain a verbal disclaimer that mentions forecast uncertainty.
 For example, the European Commission's Summer 2022 forecast lists various `risks to the outlook' \citep[Section 1.6]{EuropeanCommission2022}, representing possible economic sources of forecast error.
 In our view, verbal statements are not a satisfactory alternative to a numerical measure in the present context.
 Among other problems, words such as `likely' often mean different things to different people, and are hard to falsify ex-post \citep[see e.g.][]{DhamiMandel2022}.
 Communicating forecast uncertainty in a practical yet precise way thus remains an important challenge in economic policy.
-In this context, forecast intervals seem attractive since they are easy to represent (possibly in graphical form) and easy to evaluate ex-post.
+Prediction intervals are an attractive format for doing so since they are reasonably simple (consisting of two numbers only), can be represented in graphical form, and are easy to evaluate ex-post \citep{Raftery2016}.